alexhe/gautomator/Documentation/CommandLine.md

-# Command line arguments for the flue-agent
+# Command line arguments of the flue-agent

 I think I should implement the following command line arguments